una/una.github.io/_posts/blog/2017-01-26-save-for-offline.md

 While service workers can do a [variety of things](https://serviceworke.rs/) like web-based push notifications and load balancing, we're going to focus on its offline capabilities, specifically for caching files.

-We don't want to cache *everything* (see note above on what to cache) because cache is expensive and limited, so how do we decide what's important enough to save?
+*The above code snippet caches every HTTP request on the "fetch" call*, but we don't want to cache *everything* (see note above on what to cache), so how can we let the user decide what they want to cache or not?

 ## Offline Switch

 By giving our users the option to save a post for offline reading, we're not taking up valuable space in their cache without permission.
 I wanted to give you all the option to save posts for web by clicking this download button next to the article title:

 ![Example header with save for offline button](../images/posts/save-for-offline/exbg.jpg)